 all statements in the Work purporting to be factual are true to the best of the Author's knowledge having undertaken proper and diligent research with respect heretoAnd one writer managed to get a contractual agreement that the facts in their book were, to the best of their professional ability,

 true for the purposes of the National CurriculumSee the section Indemnities - challenge them and get insurance

-- Another trap for authors to beware is the "no competing works" clause - in many ways worse than a copyright grab, it may claim to stop the author writing on the same subject for any other publisher, ever.
+- Another trap for authors to beware is the "no competing works" clause - in many ways worse than a copyright grab.
+Such clauses may claim to stop the author writing on the same subject for any other publisher, ever.

 - There is more to authorship than writing.
 Writing is only part of the job.
 Authors will have to check proofs, obtain licences to use any images, write captions and correct mistakes introduced by an editor who has just arrived from the Planet Gymkhana and knows nothing of the subject.

 - Authors should not waive moral rights: apart from the general considerations of their honour and reputation, they are invaluable in arguing with said Gymkhanan.

 - Authors of technical or children's books negotiating with publishers who insist on a flat fee argue for advance agreement that they will receive extra payment if proof checking takes an inordinate amount of time on account of said Gymkhanan.

 - Authors must INSIST that it is agreed in advance that YOU WILL SEE PROOFS before the bok goes to press.